andybalaam/articles-choose-the-right-level/choose-the-right-level.md

   wait for services to be ready via that clear interface of HTTP.

 ## Conclusion

+Choose a level where you can:
+a) express your requirements simply
+b) make the code actually work without thousands of mocks

 Pick the right level.
 You can tell it's right when: